 The other delicious dinner was recommended to us by my Norwegian sister Charlotte!
 It’s called Les Fous de L’ile.
 Their menu is unique as everything is the same price.
-You can choose to order an entree only, a starter and an entree, an entree and a dessert, or go big and get all three.
+You can choose to order an entree only, a starter and an entree, an entree, and a dessert, or go big and get all three.
 JP decided to get the starter and I got the dessert!
-My iPhone pictures aren’t the best, but you get the jist.
-I had salmon and scallops with pollenta.
+My iPhone pictures aren’t the best, but you get the gist.
+I had salmon and scallops with polenta.
 For dessert, we decided to do their tasting platter to try a little bit of each!

 Since dessert was so small, I decided that ice cream was necessary.
 And we stumbled upon a gelato place that made their cones like flowers.
 It was awesome.
 And so yummy!